adsforce/sdk-download/unity/README.md

 AdsforceSdk.customerEventWithMap(string key, Dictionary<string, string> dic);
 ```

-## 6. Tracking Deep Linking
+## 6. Tracking One Linking
-If you want to know the deeplink information , you can call the following code to get the user's deeplink information after initialization.
+If you want to know the onelink information , you can call the following code to get the user's onelink information after initialization.
 ```
-Action<AdsforceDeepLinkBean> callback = new Action<AdsforceDeepLinkBean> (deeplinkCallback);
+Action<string> callback = new Action<string> (onelinkCallback);
-AdsforceApi.getDeepLink (callback);
+AdsforceApi.getOneLink (callback);
 ```

 ## 7. Set AndroidId(only for android)